Disease Guide ·Hip Dysplasia ·2026

 Bilateral Condition Considerations

-If both hips need treatment, insurers may apply one deductible for both since it's the same underlying condition.
-However, some plans have per-incident or per-condition annual limits that may not cover bilateral surgery costs.
-Check your policy's per-condition maximum to ensure it's sufficient for potential bilateral treatment.
+If both hips need treatment, insurers may apply one deductible for both.
+Some plans have per-condition annual limits insufficient for bilateral surgery.
+Check per-condition maximum.

 🇺🇸 US Pet Insurance Guide